• Skip to primary navigation

 Visit our Awaken to clutter post series for help finding those things.

 But wait, don't start yet!
-When working through these rooms, keep in mind that items can be hidden.
+When working through these rooms, remember that items can be hidden.
 Some items may be placed underneath beds, cabinets, and in the back of closets.

 When decluttering these areas, a good rule of thumb is to work on each location for a few hours.
-If it seems too much work, break it down into two-hour increments for a few days or so.
+If it seems too much work, break it down into two-hour increments for a few days.

 Jump to: